Great Divergence: China

-China had a larger population than Europe throughout the last two millennia.
+China has had a larger population than Europe throughout the last two millennia.
 Unlike Europe, it was politically united for long periods during that time.
 During the Song dynasty (960–1279), the country experienced a revolution in agriculture, water transport, finance, urbanization, science and technology, which made the Chinese economy the most advanced in the world from about 1100.
 Mastery of wet-field rice cultivation opened up the hitherto underdeveloped south of the country, while later northern China was devastated by Jurchen and Mongol invasions, floods and epidemics.
 The result was a dramatic shift in the center of population and industry from the home of Chinese civilization around the Yellow River to the south of the country, a trend only partially reversed by the re-population of the north from the 15th century.
-By 1300, China as a whole had fallen behind Italy in living standards and by 1400, England had also caught up with it but its wealthiest regions, especially the Yangzi Delta, may have remained on par with those of Europe until the early 18th century.
+By 1300, China as a whole had fallen behind Italy in living standards and by 1400, England had also caught up with it but its wealthiest regions, especially the Yangtze Delta, may have remained on par with those of Europe until the early 18th century.

 In the late imperial period (1368–1911), comprising the Ming and Qing dynasties, taxation was low, and the economy and population grew significantly, though without substantial increases in productivity.
 Chinese goods such as silk, tea, and ceramics were in great demand in Europe, leading to an inflow of silver, expanding the money supply and facilitating the growth of competitive and stable markets.
 By the end of the 18th century, population density levels exceeded those in Europe.
 China had more large cities but far fewer small ones than in contemporary Europe.
 Kenneth Pomeranz originally claimed that Great Divergence did not begin until the 19th century.
 Later he revisited his position and now sees the date between 1700 and 1750.